strapi/documentation/docusaurus/docs/dev-docs/templates.md

 # Templates

-Templates in Strapi 5 are pre-made Strapi applications designed for specific use cases.
+Templates in Strapi 5 are standalone, pre-made Strapi applications designed for specific use cases.

 Strapi 5 templates are folders that include all files and folders that you would find in a typical Strapi application (see [project structure](/dev-docs/project-structure)).